List of Western Sydney Wanderers FC head coaches

 Western Sydney Wanderers FC are a professional association football club based in Rooty Hill, New South Wales.
 They were founded in 2012.
 They then became the fourth team based in NSW and the second based in Sydney to compete in the A-League.

-There have been six managers in their history (including two caretakers), the first being Tony Popovic and the current being Carl Robinson.
+There have been six managers in their history (including two caretakers), the first being Tony Popovic and the current being Marko Rudan.
 Popovic has been the club's most successful manager, winning the 2012–13 A-League Premiership and the 2014 AFC Champions League whilst in charge.